 Please find a list below of useful websites to access at home (no log-in details required although you may require Flash player):

-https://www.ictgames.com/ We use this site a lot in school and the children love it!
-There are a variety of suitable maths and English games to support and reinforce the learning we have been doing in school eg Counting Caterpillar, Part-Part-Whole, Save the Whale, plus Tell a T-Rex, The Dinosaur's Eggs and Writing Runway.
+https://www.ictgames.com/ contains a variety of suitable maths and English games to support and reinforce the learning we have been doing in school eg Counting Caterpillar, Part-Part-Whole, Save the Whale, plus Tell a T-Rex, The Dinosaur's Eggs and Writing Runway.

 We also use https://www.topmarks.co.uk/ and http://www.crickweb.co.uk/ in school, particularly for foundation subjects.
 We will pop a note onto seesaw for anything relevant for a particular half term or topic.

 Phase 2 tricky key words song- https://www.youtube.com/watch?v=TvMyssfAUx0

 Phase 3 tricky key words song- https://www.youtube.com/watch?v=R087lYrRpgY

 Counting in 10's song- https://www.youtube.com/watch?v=Ftati8iGQcs

 Counting in 2's song- https://www.youtube.com/watch?v=GvTcpfSnOMQ